 I started writing songs on the piano when I was pretty young.
-They were terrible and rife with copyright infringement but I didn’t know and didn’t care.
+They were terrible and rife with copyright infringement but I didn’t know and I didn’t care.
 I started recording them on boom boxes.
-A few years later, around the age of thirteen, I figured out how to do overdubs by using a dual boom box setup and I recorded a track called Kamikaze Hitmen.
+A few years later, around the age of thirteen, I figured out overdubbing by using a dual boom box setup while I recorded a track called Kamikaze Hitmen.
 The song was just as good as it sounds.

 When I was fifteen I started jamming with Kirk and Brian.
 We were sort of called The Barefoot Band.
 We played our first show in February of 1992 at Dean Jr. College in Franklin Massachusetts (we got paid for it too)!

 In Colorado, I played with Dark Dave.
 We recorded an unreleased album called Funky Backwoods Tea Farmers Volume One.
-Dave was amazing, I was not very good, but we had fun.
+Dave was amazing.
+I was not (but we had fun)!

-After a twenty-two hour drive from the western border of Iowa without shutting my car off I was back in Connecticut.
+After a year I was back in Connecticut.
 The Majic Bullets reformed and added Pete as the fourth.
 We wrote, performed and recorded until December of 2001 (releasing Fuzzy Doctor Five in 2000).

-In New York I performed solo and collaborated with many other artists and bands, particularly Brollik (keyboards) and The Sofa Kings (drums).
+In New York I performed as solo artist and I collaborated with many other artists and bands, particularly Brollik (keyboards) and The Sofa Kings (drums).
 In 2006, I released my third solo album entitled Saws and Sledgehammers.
 In 2007 Brollik released a self-titled EP.

 On New Year’s Day in 2010 Majic Bullets reformed and went on to perform, write and record (A Horse Named Juan 2012 and Blood Moon 2015).
-I have also released three more solo albums; Driggs and Roebling (2011), Collector’s Item (2015), The Lightning Power People and Bad Shadow (2017).
-Lastly, since 2013, I have been the drummer of the funky bluesy jam band called Supergreen.
+In 2023 we have begun to record our fifth album.